Making transport accessible for all is paramount in what we do.

-** Access is currently available to all platforms via ramps.
+*** Access is currently available to all platforms via ramps.
 Lifts are being constructed from ground and mezzanine level to serve platforms 3, 4 and 5 for the Elizabeth line.
-A lift to serve platforms 1 and 2 is part of a proposed scheme which requires further funding.
+A lift to serve platforms 1 and 2 is part of a proposed scheme that requires further funding.

 Elizabeth line trains will have clearly distinguished priority seats as well as four dedicated spaces for wheelchairs.

 Each carriage will provide both visual and audio information about the train’s journey, and a facility to alert and speak to the driver in the event of an emergency.
 Drivers will also be able to view CCTV images of all carriage interiors.